jiangwen365/pypyodbc/README.md

 A pure Python Cross Platform ODBC interface module

-**The homepage of pypyodbc is at http://code.google.com/p/pypyodbc/, while here is its development space.**
+**This is the homepage of pypyodbc  http://code.google.com/p/pypyodbc/ .**

 Features
 --------